Top 5 Alchemer Alternatives for Institutional Research & Effectiveness (2026)

 2. Qualtrics

-Though the focus is on Alchemer alternatives, several IR offices still use Qualtrics and know its full capabilities.
+The focus here is on Alchemer alternatives, but several IR offices still use Qualtrics and know its full capabilities.
 They say:

-• Incredible logic engine, enterprise integrations, trusted brand.
+• Strong logic engine, enterprise integrations, trusted brand.

 Why it's on the list:

-If you need the absolute top end of functionality and budget isn’t a constraint, Qualtrics remains solid—but many IR teams told me they’d rather redirect budget into analytics and insights rather than licensing.
+If you need the absolute top end of functionality and budget isn't a constraint, Qualtrics is still solid.
+Many IR teams told me they would rather redirect budget into analytics and insights than into licensing.

 3. SurveyMonkey Enterprise